spynejs/spyne/README.md

-**Spyne is a full-featured, reactive framework designed to make frontend-applications easy to reason about.**<br/>
+**Spyne is a full-featured, reactive framework designed to make frontend-applications 'easy to reason about'.**<br/>
 A Spyne app is built around two components, *Channels* and *ViewStreams*:
 * Channels publishes data and events
 * ViewStreams renders DOM elements and append to one another to create smart view chains